|Nutrition Facts (per serving)|

 This wilted spinach salad needs only a few ingredients.
-Bacon and red onions add crunch and flavor, and the simple bacon grease dressing is a snap to fix.
-The warm dressing wilts the spinach leaves slightly when drizzled over the salad.
+Bacon and red onion add crunch and flavor, and the simple dressing, made with some bacon grease, is a snap to fix.
+The warm dressing slightly wilts the spinach leaves when drizzled over the salad.

 Bits of finely chopped onion and the cooked bacon complete the salad, but if you want a more colorful salad, other ingredients may be added.
 Finely chopped apples, sliced fresh figs, sliced fresh strawberries, toasted chopped pecans or walnuts, or sliced radishes are just a few ideas.
 A garnish of chopped or sliced hard-boiled eggs is a popular addition as well.
 Or add shredded carrots to the salad.
-There are many ways you can tailor the salad and make it your own creation.
+There are many ways to make it your own creation.

 The sugar gives the salad dressing its tangy, sweet-sour flavor.
 Feel free to cut back on the sugar, if desired.

-- Dice the bacon and transfer it to a skillet or medium saucepan.
-Place the pan over medium heat and cook the bacon pieces, frequently stirring, until the bacon is crisp and browned.
+Dice the bacon and transfer it to a skillet or medium saucepan.
+Place the pan over medium heat and cook the bacon pieces, stirring frequently, until the bacon is crisp and browned.
 With a slotted spoon or spatula, remove the bacon to paper towels to drain.

-- Put the dried spinach in a large serving bowl, tearing large leaves into smaller pieces.
-Drizzle the warm dressing over the spinach; toss gently to coat the leaves.
+Put the dried spinach in a large serving bowl, tearing large leaves into smaller pieces.
+Drizzle the warm dressing over the spinach, and toss gently to coat the leaves.

 - To dry spinach or salad greens quickly, place the leaves in a large colander.
 Rinse the greens with cold water and drain thoroughly, and then spread the leaves out on a large kitchen towel.
 Roll the towel up and pat it gently.
 Unroll the towel and transfer the spinach to the serving bowl.